What we do

 External & Public Affairs

 CECA has a good relationship with our members’ customers, key Ministers and civil servants, the Construction Industry Training Board, MPs, the Greater London Authority, the new devolved bodies, trade associations operating in our sector, business bodies, think tanks, trade unions, relevant charities and the media.
 We closely monitor all policy developments and continually work on our members’ behalf to represent their interests to our stakeholders.
 In order to showcase our work and facilitate networking, we organise a series of key events for our members and wider stakeholders.
-These include our annual conference, the launch of Stop Make a Change, our diversity award ceremony and our diversity conference.
+These include Stop Make a Change, our diversity award ceremony, and our diversity conference.